PRID021/tutorial/src/pages/posts/series-cicd-flutter-with-github-action-and-fastlane.md

 <br>

 For `fastlane` install by using `brew` you can pass this step, but if you want to test in you local you will need to install it in your machine.
+By using `bundler` you can avoid to missing dependencies in your host runner compare to your local machine.
 <br><br>

 ```sh